 Wondering how to start low carb living?
 The tips below are to help make the transition super simple.
 Regardless of your reason, these EASY steps will help you get started.

-Before we dive into the HOW TO let’s look at what a Low carb way of eating is.
+Before we dive into the how to let’s look at WHAT IS A Low Carb way of eating.

 In simple terms, Low Carb is a way of eating where the individual will take in anywhere between 20g – 150g carbs per day, and slightly higher in healthy fats and protein.
 However, someone who has been eating 300g carbs a day, and has reduced them down to 200g, is still following a low carb eating plan, as it is unique for everyone and is not one size fits all.

 Reducing foods like most breads, pasta, rice, most fruit and high sugar processed foods and replacing these with ‘real food’ vegetables, nuts, natural fats, seeds, protein, some dairy.

 Eat Mostly – Lots of Vegetables (except the starchy kind), Some fruit (like berries, apricots), Protein (Meats, Chicken, eggs, Fish) Vegetarian protein like Tofu and cheese, Some Dairy and Cheese, Nuts, Seeds, Natural Fats.

 Avoid – Anything containing sugar, or added sugar, highly processed sugar products and packaged foods.